RoadieHQ/roadie-agent/README.md

 #### Entity Provider

-You can create a Roadie Agent drive Entity Provider by using the `createRoadieAgentEntityProvider` helper function.
+You can create a Roadie Agent driven Entity Provider by using the `createRoadieAgentEntityProvider` helper function.
 This function expects two arguments, one naming the agent itself and a handler to provide the actual entities.
 Note that the `name` defined in here **needs to match** the one configured in your Roadie instance

 Entity provider handler is a function that receives an `emit` callback.
 This callback can be called to emit new entity mutations to your Roadie instance.
 The shape of the payload to be emitted is based on `EntityProviderMutation` type defined in `@backstage/plugin-catalog-node` package.
 <details>